Klinefelter Syndrome (KS)

 Contrary to research findings published several decades ago, males with KS are no more likely to have serious psychiatric disorders or to get into trouble with the law.10

-Males with poly-X Klinefelter syndrome have more than one extra X chromosome, so their symptoms might be more pronounced than in males with KS.
-In childhood, they may also have seizures, crossed eyes, constipation, and recurrent ear infections.
-Poly-KS males might also show slight differences in other physical features.
+Males with poly-X Klinefelter syndrome have more than one extra X chromosome, so their symptoms might be more pronounced than in other males with KS.
+In childhood, they may have seizures, crossed eyes, constipation, and recurrent ear infections.
+Poly-KS males might also show slight differences in other physical features.11

-Some common additional symptoms for several poly-X Klinefelter syndromes are listed below.
+Some common additional symptoms for several poly-X Klinefelter syndromes are listed in the following sections.

 48,XXYY